73 fun facts about Israel

 - The hottest temperature ever recorded in Israel was 54 degrees Celsius (129.2 Fahrenheit) in 1942 at Kibbutz Tirat Zvi in the northern Jordan Valley.
 (The highest temperature ever recorded worldwide is 56.7 °C in Death Valley in 1913.)

 - While Jerusalem has snow storms every few years, and even the Negev desert gets occasional snow, Tel Aviv has only had one snow storm in its history.
-In 1950 it snowed 12-18 cm., thrilling locals, many of whom had never seen snow before.
+In 1950, it snowed 12-18 cm.
+(4.7-7 inches), thrilling locals, many of whom had never seen snow before.

 - More than half the landmass of Israel is desert, but it still has an Olympic bobsled and skeleton team.

-- Israel dramatically leads the world in share of the total population that received at least one dose of the Covid-19 vaccine and in the number of vaccination doses administered per 100 people in the total population.
+- Israel dramatically leads the world in a share of the total population that received at least one dose of the COVID-19 vaccine and in the number of vaccination doses administered per 100 people in the total population.

 - In 2007, Israeli businesswoman Shari Arison initiated Good Deeds Day to encourage people to help each other.
 That year, 7,000 people took part in Israel.
 In 2019, 3.9 million people took part in 108 countries around the world.